 I hate ripping into a bag and finding it practically dust, it’s so fine and dry.
 There’s soil that you’ll struggle to keep wet until the day you can get the plant into the ground.
 Others seem like they’ll do well only to find that they seem to run out of nutrients to give to the seedling before they’re large enough to transplant meaning you’ll have the extra investment of additional fertilizer (I use cold-pressed fish fertilizer).
-The worst though was one year when I couldn’t find anything other than Miracle Gro Potting mix so being in a bind bought it anyway.
+The worst was one year when I couldn’t find anything other than Miracle Gro Potting mix.
 I ended up with furry soil with the most peculiar orange fungus-y mass growing on top of the soil.
-Suffice it to say, I never used the mix again and haven’t had that particular problem recur in all my years of seed starting.
+Suffice it to say, I never used the mix again.
+Not surprisingly, I haven’t had that problem recur in all my years of seed starting.

-When you’re ready to use your potting soil, transfer the dry potting soil to another container then add enough water that it’s fairly wet and you can ball it up into a clump, but not so much that you can squeeze water out.
+When you’re ready to use your potting soil, transfer the dry potting soil to another container.
+Add enough water that it’s fairly wet and you can ball it up into a clump.
+But not so much that you can squeeze water out.

 If you’re using pots instead of a soil-blocker (which are my fave), I like to fill the cups all the way, press them down so they’re packed about ¾ of the way full, and then fill them up all the way again without packing the second time.
-Doing this helps to provide loose soil for the young seedling near the top, but without dealing with the problem of settling that happens later on when the soil sinks to half the cup level.
+Doing this helps to provide loose soil for the young seedling near the top.
+And it avoids the problem of settling that happens later on when the soil sinks to half the cup level.